×

 What do expats find most challenging?

 "Expats in Tela often find the language barrier to be the most challenging aspect of the local culture, as Spanish is the primary language spoken and not everyone is fluent in English.
 The slower pace of life can also be a challenge for those accustomed to a faster, more structured lifestyle.
 Additionally, the lack of certain amenities and services that they might be used to in their home countries, such as high-speed internet or a wide variety of grocery items, can be difficult to adjust to.
 The local cuisine, while delicious, may also be a challenge for some expats, especially those with dietary restrictions or particular food preferences.
-Lastly, safety can be a concern in certain areas, and adjusting to local customs and social norms can also pose challenges," remarked one expat living in Tela, Honduras.
+Lastly, safety can be a concern in certain areas, and adjusting to local customs and social norms can also pose challenges," explained one expat living in Tela, Honduras.

 Is there a lot of crime in Tela?